Master Sales Training

 Principles, Presentation, Buyers, Closing, Sellers, and Follow-Up.
 Each section will have a series of lectures and videos exploring subtopics such as Objections, Discovery, Cold-Calling, Competition, Power Words, NLP, Closing Techniques, Negotiating, the Take-Away, Social Media etc. Each lecture is between 8 and 15 minutes using visual aids and easily understood methods for improving sales.

 This lecture covers the characteristics and respective effectiveness of the 8 types of sales styles identified in the research of 250 sales people.
 The Socializes, Storytellers, Focuses, Aggressors, Narrators, Experts, Consultants, and Closers each have their own peculiarity and usefulness.
-There is additional information relative to the many types of sales positions.
 Knowing what type of sales person is most effective in a particular situation can aid the Master sales pro to adjust to the circumstances.

 The understanding of human nature is at the heart of all sales.
 This lesson focuses on three aspects: Motivation, Manipulation and Simplicity.
 Using Maslow's Hierarchy of Needs provides a glimpse into the real motivation behind a prospect's interest.
 Funneling the desires and needs while eliminating the superfluous provides an easy transition into closing a sale.